mitchcapper/LogCatch/README.md

 - --file [file] - Start reading [file] as the log file
 - --console - Shows the debug console window by default
 - --clearOnTruncate - Clear the buffer if the file is truncated/overwritten
-- --tail - Enable tail tracking by default
+- --tail - Enable tail tracking by default and disables one shot file loading

 For android adb connections only:
 - --proc [procRegex] - Takes a regex if a process matches the regex the logs are filtered to only output from that process